 History & Literature 90FH.
 Witchcraft and Magic in the Atlantic World.

 Courses taught in other departments:

 African and African American Studies 11.
 Introduction to African Studies.

-African and African American Studies 187X.
-The Creole Spirits.
+African and African American Studies 174.
+The African City.

 Comparative Literature 140.
 World Cinema.